cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 This document describes how to convey verifiable data structures, and associated proof types in COSE envelopes.

+For conciseness, we refer to a COSE object securing a verifiable data structure and its associated proof types, as a COSE Receipt.

 ## Requirements Notation

 {::boilerplate bcp14-tagged}

 # CBOR Tags

+Editorial Note (To be removed by RFC Editor).

 This section will be removed before the document is completed, its purpose is to track the TBD code points references throughout the draft.